Emanuele98/VOI_BLE_comms/CTU/README.md

     - If the semaphore is taken and has yet to be given back, the peer task will simply wait for a short period of time and iterate once more.
 Only when the semaphore is given will this task trigger a read procedure on the dynamic characteristic;
     - The semaphore is taken (in `ble_central_CRU_task_handle`);
     - The semaphore is given back (in `ble_central_on_CRU_dyn_read`).

-### **Hardware utility (CTU_hw.c)**

-- The hardware module serves as a gateway to the ESP32 chip.
-With this module, it is possible to alter the behavior of the chip as per AFA specifications and within hardware boundaries.
-- There are a series of functions dedicated for ADC measurements and the other ones are designed to interact with the power output

 ## **Non-volatile storage (NVS)**